sisoe24/Python-Easy-Print/README.md

 - `pythonEasyPrint.logging.customLogName`: `string`

     Specify a different logging instance name for the log commands.
 If empty, will default to `logging`.
-Example: specifying `LOGGER` as `customLogName` will result in:
+Example: specifying `LOGGER` as value, will result in:

     ```py
     LOGGER.debug("name: %s", name)